SRay-2020/MP2---Language-Memory-Game/README.md

 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 15:** Game Over Conditions met audio
+**Test Case 11:** Click to restart function works on 'Victory' condition

 Landing Page -
-- Expected Behaviour: If all card pairs have not been successfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
-- Observed Results: When user failed to match all the pairs within 100 seconds the game ended and the background music stopped playing and the 'Game Over' sound played.
-- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-Second Page -
-- Expected Behaviour: If all card pairs have not been successfully matched within 100 seconds the game should end and the background music should stop playing and the 'Game Over   Sound' audio wav file should be played.
-- Observed Results: When user failed to match all the pairs within 100 seconds the game ended and the background music stopped playing and the 'Game Over' sound played.
-- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 16:** Click to restart function works on 'Victory' condition

-Landing Page -
-- Expected Behaviour: If the 'Victory' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the       timer to 100 seconds,the flip counter to zero and restarting the background music).
+- Expected Behaviour: If the 'Victory' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the       timer to 100 seconds,the flip counter to zero).
 - Observed Results: When the 'Victory' overlay was clicked the game began again from the very beginning.
 The timer was reset to 100 seconds, the flip counter was reset to 0 and   all the cards were face down again and set in new places.
-The background music also began to play again from the beginning.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If the 'Victory' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the       timer to 100 seconds,the flip counter to zero and restarting the background music).
+- Expected Behaviour: If the 'Victory' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the       timer to 100 seconds,the flip counter to zero).
 - Observed Results: When the 'Victory' overlay was clicked the game began again from the very beginning.
 The timer was reset to 100 seconds, the flip counter was reset to 0 and   all the cards were face down again and set in new places.
-The background music also began to play again from the beginning.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 17:** Click to restart function works on 'Game Over' condition
+**Test Case 12:** Click to restart function works on 'Game Over' condition

 Landing Page -
-- Expected Behaviour: If the 'Game Over' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the     timer to 100 seconds,the flip counter to zero and restarting the background music).
+- Expected Behaviour: If the 'Game Over' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the     timer to 100 seconds,the flip counter to zero).
 - Observed Results: When the 'Game Over' overlay was clicked the game began again from the very beginning.
-The timer was reset to 100 seconds, the flip counter was reset to 0     and all the cards were face down again and set in new places.The background music also began to play again from the beginning.
+The timer was reset to 100 seconds, the flip counter was reset to 0     and all the cards were face down again and set in new places.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If the 'Game Over' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the     timer to 100 seconds, the flip counter to zero and restarting the background music).
+- Expected Behaviour: If the 'Game Over' overlay is clicked the game should reset itself, reshuffle the cards and be initialised again from the start (including resetting the     timer to 100 seconds, the flip counter to zero).
 - Observed Results: When the 'Game Over' overlay was clicked the game began again from the very beginning.
 The timer was reset to 100 seconds, the flip counter was reset to 0     and all the cards were face down again and set in new places.
-The background music also began to play again from the beginning.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case 18:** Click on navigation buttons
+**Test Case 13:** Click on navigation buttons

 Landing Page -
 - Expected Behaviour: If the user clicks on the 'French' button they should be brought to the 'Second' page of the website where the game is available in French.
 If they click     on the 'Contact' button they will be brought to the Contact page.